empiricalci/emp/README.md

 - Or maybe I want to use a different evaluation methodology or use it in a different problem.

 ### Solution Model
 A replicable standalone environment that just works.
 In order to achieve this we can start by adopting a common framework and workflows to perform experiments.
 After all, we're trying to reduce as much as possible any variations to replicate the experiments.
-This starts during the developing process.
+This starts during the development process.
 A well designed workflow can help significantly to optimize the development of new approaches.

 ### Design Principles:
 The framework should be modulare so we can mix and match the different modules.
 Each module should do one single thing and communicate to the other modules via an stablished protocol:
 - Isolate your **solver**
 - Isolate your **data**
 - Isolate your **evaluator**